 Temporary Food Events & Farmers Markets

 A temporary food establishment is one that operates for a period of no more than 14 consecutive days in conjunction with a single event or celebration.
-Individuals, organizations and businesses selling or giving away food at special events (Festival of the Little Hills, parish picnics and community barbecues, for example) are required to obtain a temporary food license.
+Individuals, organizations and businesses selling or giving away food at special events (Festival of the Little Hills, parish picnics and community barbecues, for example).
+Vendors operating at these events are required to obtain a temporary food license.
 In addition, some vendors at area farmers markets may need to obtain a food service license.
-Look up our FAQs about our farmer's market or temporary food establishments.

 All food service vendors at public events are required to obtain a Temporary Food Event license, and each vendor is responsible for obtaining their own permit.
 Before applying for a Temporary Food Establishment License, applicants should determine:

-- Who will be in charge of the booth (this person should obtain a Food Service Certificate)
+- Who will be in charge of the booth?
+This person should complete a Food Safety Sanitation Certification course.

-- The complete menu - including ingredients, condiments and beverages
+- What is the complete menu of products being offered - including ingredients, condiments and beverages served?

-- The booth structure (whether provided by the event sponsor or the vendor)
+whether provided by the event sponsor or the vendor?

-- Methods for maintaining hot and cold product temperatures
+- What methods will your group use for maintaining hot and cold product temperatures before, during and after preparation?

-- The equipment that will be required, including a hand-washing station
+- What equipment will be required to prepare the products, including a hand-washing station?

 - How foods will be transported and stored

-- Where and how clean-up of equipment will be done
+- Where and how will clean-up of equipment be completed?

 While local produce stands have delivered goods for centuries, today’s farmers markets are more complex.
 Along with the traditional whole produce available from farmers, markets now offer packaged foods; fresh meats, eggs, or cheeses; and home-made crafts.
 The Division of Environmental Health and Protection has evolved with this expansion of goods sold to protect the public from potentially hazardous foods.

-If a vendor sells potentially hazardous goods at a location within St. Charles County, they must be inspected and permitted by sanitarians.
+If a vendor sells potentially hazardous goods at a location within St. Charles County, they must be inspected and licensed by Division of Environmental Health and Protection sanitarians.
 Potentially hazardous goods are any foods that can support the rapid and progressive growth of harmful organisms.

-A temporary food establishment or mobile food unit license IS REQUIRED for vendors at farmers markets who sell or give away:
+A temporary food establishment, farmers market or mobile food unit license IS REQUIRED for vendors at farmers markets who sell or give away:

 - Meats - Product must also be USDA or Missouri Department of Agriculture certified, properly labeled and packaged, safely transported and held at required temperatures.